droundy/recipes-site/index.md

 Slice the chicken thinly and put on top of the salad to serve.
 Shave some parmesan cheese on top.
 Serve on top of brown rice.

+## Pasta with peas

+- 1 lb frozen peas
+- 1/2 lb short pasta
+- 1/2 cup grated parmesan cheese
+- 2 cups water
+- 1 small onion diced
+- 1 T olive oil
+- 1 tsp salt

+Warm the olive oil in a large pot over medium heat.
+Add the diced onion and cook until the onion is translucent, about one minute.
+Add the peas and cook 1 minute.
+Add the water and bring back to a boil with the pasta.
+Cook for ten minutes until the pastor is ready.
+Turn off the heat and stir in the parmesan cheese until melted.